When should I immunize my child to protect against Hepatitis B?

 Hep B can be prevented through immunization.

-The vaccine that protects your child against Hep B is called the Hep B vaccine.
+Commonly used vaccines that protect your child against Hep B are Hep B vaccine (HBV) and DTaP-IPV-Hib-HB.

 When your child gets the Hep B vaccine, your child’s immune system will be prompted to build antibodies that protect – or “arm” – your child against Hep B.